JD Program Admissions

 If you have ever enrolled in any law school you are required to attach an electronic document indicating what school, when you attended, and your reasons for leaving.
 In addition, a letter of good standing and a transcript from the law school must be included with your application.

 Q. What are the requirements to apply for law school?

 A. Applicants to the JD program must have a bachelor's degree in any field from an accredited college or university by the time they enter law school.
 All applicants are required to take the Law School Admission Test (LSAT) and have all academic transcripts sent to the LSAC Credential Assembly Service (CAS).
 Our admissions requirements are available here.
 International applicants are encouraged to read requirement nine carefully.
 More information on the LSAT and CAS is available at www.lsac.org.

 Q. When can I apply for admission?

 A. The College of Law offers only a fall start for first-year students in the JD program.
-Applications may be submitted any time between September 1 and March 15.
+Applications may be submitted any time between September 1 and July 15 with priority given to students who apply before February 1.
 To begin the admissions process, please visit the following link here.